hoangharry-tm/1-Todo_List/README.md

 ##### Intermediate [^2]

-After having basic understanding of how ReactJS works, I will spend more time on learning **server actions** as well as improving the UI of the application through animations.
+After having basic understanding of how ReactJS works, I will spend more time on learning **server actions** as well as managing the global states within components.
 Here are the goals of this level:

 - Learn advanced React Hooks (useContext, useRef, etc.)
 - Know how to create custom hooks
+- Improve the project structure
 - Learn basic animation in CSS
-- Improve the project structure

 Last but not least, learning a state management tool like [Redux][Redux-Link] is also in plan!